vanessa-co/oo-python-theatre-actors/README.md

 - `Role#understudy` returns the second instance of the audition that was hired for this role or returns a string 'no actor has been hired for understudy for this role'.
+- `Role.silver_screen` returns a list of strings for all the character names who have been hired.